knative/docs/community/ROLES.md

 # Knative Community Roles

-This document describes the set of roles individuals may have within the Knative community, the requirements of each role, and the privileges that each role grants.
+This document describes the set of roles individuals might have within the Knative community, the requirements of each role, and the privileges that each role grants.